 Now that you have purchased your acoustic electric guitar the first thing you need to do is tune it.
-This guide will teach you how to tune an acoustic electric guitar.
+This guide will teach you the three methods in tuning an acoustic electric guitar.

 There are 6 notes that your guitar needs to be tuned to.

 - The low E String (The thickest string.) called the 6th string.